Step-by-Step Guide: How to Update Your Aadhaar Card DOB

 Understanding why an Aadhaar update request might be rejected can help you avoid these pitfalls.
 Many rejections stem from preventable errors during the application process.

-• Incorrect Information: Any mismatch between the information provided in the form and the supporting documents, or typographical errors, can cause your application to be denied.
+• Incorrect Information: Any mismatch between the information provided in the form and the supporting documents, or typographical errors, can result in your application being denied.
 Double-check everything.

 • Multiple Attempts: As mentioned, UIDAI generally allows only one DOB update.
-Subsequent requests, especially for major changes, are often rejected unless there’s a compelling reason like a UIDAI error.
+Subsequent requests, especially for major changes, are typically rejected unless there’s a compelling reason like a UIDAI error.

 • Poor Quality Scans: For online updates, blurry or unreadable scans of your documents can make verification impossible, resulting in a rejection.
 Ensure your scanned documents are clear and legible.

-• No Registered Mobile Number: If your mobile number isn’t linked to your Aadhaar, you won’t be able to complete the online update process.
-This is a common hurdle for many.
+• No Registered Mobile Number: If your mobile number isn’t linked to your Aadhaar, you will be unable to complete the online update process.
+This often poses a significant challenge.

 Conclusion

 Ensuring your Aadhaar card reflects your correct Date of Birth is a critical step for seamless identity verification across India.
-By following the detailed steps for either online or offline updates, you can rectify any discrepancies and prevent future administrative headaches.
+By following the detailed steps for either online or offline updates, you can rectify any discrepancies and avoid future administrative difficulties.
 Taking this action ensures your access to essential government and financial services remains uninterrupted, making your life much easier in 2026 and beyond.

 FAQs